1957 Alabama Crimson Tide football team

-The 1957 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1957 NCAA University Division football season.
+The 1957 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1957 college football season.
 It was the Crimson Tide's 63rd overall and 24th season as a member of the Southeastern Conference (SEC).
 The team was led by head coach Jennings B. Whitworth, in his third year, and played their home games at Denny Stadium in Tuscaloosa, Legion Field in Birmingham and at Ladd Stadium in Mobile, Alabama.
 They finished with a record of two wins, seven losses and one tie (2–7–1 overall, 1–6–1 in the SEC).